-'''

 classify LC_Prefilter_silvamod.xml

-'''

 This will result in two files.
-The first, named

-LC_Prefilter_silvamod_Composition.txt, is a tab-separated text file, listing the number of reads, relative abundance, unique sequences and a Chaoestimate of minimum diversity for each taxon, at different rank levels (domain, phylum, class, order, family and genus).
+The first file, named LC_Prefilter_silvamod_Composition.txt, is a tab-separated text file, listing the number of reads, relative abundance, unique sequences and a Chao-estimate of minimum diversity for each taxon, at different rank levels (domain, phylum, class, order, family and genus).
 The number of reads classified at each rank level is also summarised.
-Open this file in a spreadsheet editor (like LibreOffice; make sure to chose only "tab" under "separated by")
+Open this file in a spreadsheet editor, like LibreOffice.
+With LibreOffice, specify Text CSV in the Drop down menu ("All files"), before selecting the file, or it will open in Office Writer instead!
+Then, make sure to chose "tab" under "separated by"!

 - What proportion of the original reads could be classified to at least family level? - What is the relative abundance of Arthrospira (a common alkaliphilic cyanobacteria)?
-How many unique sequences are represented in this genus? - How many unique sequences were assigned to the family Rhodobacteraceae and what is the Chao-estimate for total number of unique sequences?

-- How many eukaryotic sequences are there?
+How many unique sequences are represented in this genus? - How many unique sequences were assigned to the family Rhodobacteraceae and what is the Chao-estimate for total number of unique sequences? - How many eukaryotic sequences are there?
 Can you figure out why, although the primers used target 16S only?